Author: Sebastian J. Schreiber; Ruian Ke; Claude Loverdo; Miran Park; Priyanna Ahsan; James O. Lloyd-Smith

 Search related documents:

-Co phrase search for related documents- individual reproductive number and mutant type: 1
+Co phrase search for related documents- mutant proportion and wild type: 1

-- mixed infection and mutant type: 1, 2
+- mutant transmit and reproductive number: 1, 2

 Co phrase search for related documents, hyperlinks ordered by date